-TransEnterix, a Morrisville medical device company that uses robotics to improve minimally invasive surgery, was founded in 2006, by Synecor, a Chapel Hill business accelerator that spun out of Duke University in 2001 to commercialize medical device inventions.
-The company is pursuing global approvals for various technologies used in laparoscopic abdominal and pelvic surgery, as well as some thoracic operations.
+Asensus Surgical is a Research Triangle Park-based medical device company that is digitizing the interface between surgeons and patients for minimally invasive surgery.
+The company was founded in 2006, by Synecor, a Chapel Hill business accelerator that spun out of Duke University in 2001 to commercialize medical device inventions.
+The company has approvals for various technologies in the U.S., Europe, Japan and other geographies.

 In Asheville, Genova Diagnostics has spent more than 30 years developing 125 different testing panels that allow doctors to focus on the intricacies of the body’s metabolism rather than on just one single measure typically provided from a blood test.
 Today, Genova employs more than 300 people in two Asheville-area locations, with more than 250 additional employees at locations in Atlanta and London.